adjust/corona_sdk/README.md

 ### <a id="sdk-get"></a>Get the SDK

-You can get the latest version of the Adjust SDK modules from our [releases page][releases].
+You can get the latest version of the Adjust SDK from our [releases page][releases].
 Please, download both, `plugin.adjust.jar` and `libplugin_adjust.a` file since you will need to add them to your app's projects.

 ### <a id="sdk-add"></a>Add the SDK to your app